Jon-Purvis/Jon-Purvis/README.md

 # Hey! 👋

-I'm Jonathon Purvis, a Computer Science student at the University of Scranton, currently pursuing a bachelors degree in Computer Science with a concentration in Data Science.
-I plan to continue my education through an accelerated 5-year Master's program the University of Scranton offers.
-I'm interested in full-stack development, AI/ML, and data science.
-I love the idea of bettering tools and software that I use daily.
+Hi!
+I'm Jonathon Purvis, a Junior Computer Science student at the University of Scranton, currently pursuing a bachelors degree in Computer Science with a concentration in Data Science.
+I plan to continue my education through the University’s accelerated 5-year Master’s program in Software Engineering.
+I'm interested in software engineering, full-stack development, database, DevOps, and AI/ML.
+I particularly enjoy developing and configuring tools and software that I use daily and that improve how we interact with technology.

 ## 🧑‍💻 About Me

-- **🎓 Education**: Pursuing a B.S. in Computer Science with a Data Science concentration
+- **🎓 Education**: Pursuing a B.S. in Computer Science
 - **📍 Location**: Scranton, PA
 - **🔗 LinkedIn**: [Visit here](https://www.linkedin.com/in/jonathon-purvis/)
 - **🌐 Website/Portfolio**: [Coming soon](http://my-portfolio-link.com)

 ## ⚙️ Skills

-- **Programming Languages**: Java, Python, R, Assembly, C, SQL
+- **Languages**: Java, C, Python, SQL (Postgres), HTML/CSS, JavaScript, R
-- **Web Development**: HTML, CSS, JavaScript, Next.js, React.js
+- **Frameworks**: JUnit, React, PyTorch, Scikit-Learn
+- **Developer Tools**: Git, Gitlab, Maven, CMake, Docker, AWS, Vim, Zsh, VsCode
-- **Data Science & AI**: PyTorch, Keras, Scikit-learn, numpy, pandas, ggplot2
+- **Libraries**: JDBC, pandas, NumPy, ggplot2
-- **Tools & Platforms**: CLI, Git, GitHub, REST APIs, macOS, UNIX, LINIX,

 ## 🛠️ Projects

+- **TCP Chat Server and Client**: A basic chat system that allows communication between two clients over a TCP connection, developed with C, PostgreSQL, Docker, and AWS.
+- **WeBlog Java Applicaton**: A blogging platform built with Java, Maven, PostgreSQL, and bcrypt for secure authentication.
+The application allows users to create accounts, post blog entries, read posts, and follow other bloggers.
+- **Simple Unix Shell**: A custom UNIX shell written in C. It has command parsing, built-in commands, and job control functionality.
 - **ToppDoc (Note: Cannot be linked due to company policy)**: A full-stack web application for user-friendly data querying using OpenAI API, Langchain, and Node.js.
 - **[Atomic Chess Engine](https://github.com/Jon-Purvis/Atomic_Chess_Engine)**: An AI-based engine for Atomic Chess, developed with PyTorch and a convolutional neural network.
 - **[CLI Chess Game](https://github.com/Jon-Purvis/CLI_Chess)**: A command-line interface chess game built with Java, demonstrating object-oriented programming principles.